-- All Clothing should: - Be clean and in good repair. - Support, not disrupt, the learning environment. - Constitute no threat to health or safety (no chains, skulls and crossbones, bandanas, or jewelry/accessories with spikes or weaponry etc.) - Appropriately sized.
-No baggy or sagging pants are allowed. - Be tasteful and unable to be construed as provocative or obscene. - Worn appropriately (not inside-out or backwards; no rolled up pants legs, no pants inside of socks etc.). - Khaki pants or blue/black jeans ONLY (no capris, shorts, skirts, or jumpers) properly fitting No "low rise" clothing is allowed.
+- All Clothing should: - o Be clean and in good repair. - o Support, not disrupt, the learning environment. - Constitute no threat to health or safety (no chains, skulls and crossbones, bandanas, or jewelry/accessories with spikes or weaponry etc.) - o Appropriately sized.
+No baggy or sagging pants are allowed. - o Be tasteful and unable to be construed as provocative or obscene. - Worn appropriately (not inside-out or backwards; no rolled up pants legs, no pants inside of socks etc.). - Khaki/Brown pants, blue/black jeans, or ankle-length skirts with max 12-inch slit (no capris, shorts, short skirts, or jumpers) properly fitting No "low rise" clothing is allowed.
 Pants must be worn with the waistband at or above the hipbone.
-All pant length should come to the ankle - Marjorie Williams Academy apparel ONLY shirts, pullovers, jackets and polos. - Closed-toe shoes (preferably tennis shoes) no Crocs, bedroom shoes or slippers.
+All pant length should come to the ankle. - Marjorie Williams Academy apparel ONLY shirts, pullovers, and polos. - Closed-toe shoes (preferably tennis shoes) no Crocs, bedroom shoes, flip-flops, slippers etc..